numbat70/clyde/_docs/Content/228-WINDSURF_SMS_COVID.md

 - Hand disinfect, when you:
   - Enter the compound <br />Especially if you are going to:
     - Touch the gate
-    - Accept or Return club kit
+    - Accept or return club kit
     - Touch any club kit
 - You must be a club member.
 - You must book a slot before you come to the club.